morganstanley/testplan/doc/en/multitest.rst

     def fail_testcase(self, env, result):
         ...

-Each xfail entry can include an optional ``when`` parameter to indicate which failure should be expected.
+Each xfail entry can include an optional ``condition`` parameter to indicate which failure should be expected.
 This is useful when a test may fail for different reasons and you only want to suppress a specific known failure.
-The ``when`` parameter must contain exactly **one** of the following keys:
+The ``condition`` parameter must contain exactly **one** of the following keys:

-**Matching on log messages** - applies xfail only when a matching log message is found in the report entry's logs:
+**Matching on testcase errors** - applies xfail only when testcase reporting error status and a matching error message is found in the report entry's logs:

 .. code-block:: json